-Nuclear Medicine Residents Organization (NMRO) is seeking a qualified enthusiastic nuclear medicine resident/fellow or scientist who is eager to learn and contribute to the practice and socio-economic interest of those engaged in the use of radionuclide’s for the practice, prevention, diagnosis and treatment of disease and to promote the continuing competence of practitioners of Nuclear Medicine through a program of continuing medical education.
-Nominee will be appointed to the NMRO Board of Directors as a NonVoting member.
+Each year the ACNM and the NMRO seek a qualified enthusiastic nuclear medicine resident/fellow or scientist who is eager to learn and contribute to the practice and socio-economic interest of those engaged in the use of radionuclide’s for the practice, prevention, diagnosis and treatment of disease and to promote the continuing competence of practitioners of Nuclear Medicine through a program of continuing medical education.
+The nominee will be appointed to the NMRO Board of Directors and work with an ACNM mentor on projects throughout their term as intern.

 Purpose: To identify and train future leaders of ACNM in the structure, governance, and operations of the organization; to prepare individuals for progressive levels of responsibility; to ensure effective leadership that advances the mission and goals of the organization.